Old Nakasendo walk super walk from Tokyo to Kyoto. How to Walk from Tokyo to Kyoto? Where to Stay? What to Eat?

 Stayed there.
 Used as the film set for "Inugami family".
 It is on Nakasendo route.
 All rights reserved by onegai kaeru

 Idenoya Ryokan - We stayed there.
 Used as the film set for a very famous Japanese film called "Inugami family".
 It is on Nakasendo route.
-All rights reserved by onegai kaeru
+Unfortunately the ryokan was closed in May, 2023 All rights reserved by onegai kaeru

 Can you walk from Tokyo to Kyoto ( or Kyoto to Tokyo), how many day to take?
 How much to cost?
 Yes, you can do it.
 And you will find all answers here.